Subtitle: Progressives Blow Up the Framers’ Constitution.

 Perhaps from the moment New Hampshire, the ninth state, ratified the Constitution in June 1788 the freedom-enhancing lessons of indirect elections began to wane in our national psyche.
 Tocqueville wrote, ”Men living in democratic ages do not readily comprehend the utility of forms . . . (in fact,) they feel an instinctive contempt for them.”
 In 1838, Abraham Lincoln lamented diminishing appreciation of the principles and protections afforded in the Constitution.2

 After the first congressional resolution (1826) to democratize senatorial elections, 187 similar resolutions followed over the next eighty-six years.
-Federalism, the concept of two governments sharing responsibility over the same geographic area, and made real by a senate appointed by state legislatures, was not only not an issue, proponents of direct elections studiously avoided it.3 Once the late 19th and early 20th century progressives took up the cause, the public soon embraced the notion that the solution to the ills of democracy was ever-more democracy.4
+Federalism, the concept of two governments sharing responsibility over the same geographic area and made real by a senate appointed by state legislatures, was not only not an issue, proponents of direct elections studiously avoided it.3 Once the late 19th and early 20th century progressives took up the cause the public soon embraced the notion that the solution to the ills of democracy was ever-more democracy.4

 Legislative Deadlock.
 Pre-Civil War state legislatures used varied procedures to elect their senators.
-Thanks to party divisions, they occasionally failed to promptly replace outgoing senators.
+Thanks to party divisions they occasionally failed to promptly replace outgoing senators.
 Yes, bloc-voting by political parties is not a recent development.
 In some, each house voted separately.
-In most, the legislatures met jointly and sometimes sent men who won a plurality, rather than a majority, of votes.
+In most, the legislatures met jointly and sometimes sent men who won a plurality rather than a majority of votes.
 To alleviate these difficulties, congress standardized senatorial elections in 1866.
 Under its Article I § 4 authority to prescribe “The Times, Places, and Manner of holding elections for Senators and Representatives,” the statute required the two houses of each legislature to meet in joint session on a specified day and to meet every day thereafter until they elected a senator.
 Congress demanded a majority vote; it would not seat those who won a plurality.6

 Thanks in large part to the 1866 law, legislative deadlocks soared.
 The procedure set forth by congress consumed a great deal of legislative time in short (40 – 60 day) legislative sessions better spent on pressing state matters and ironically served to rally direct election adherents.
 Between 1885 and 1913, this process left a total of fifteen empty senate seats.7

 Bribery and Corruption.
 A second factor undermining support for indirect elections by state legislatures were scandals involving bribes to loosen the deadlocks attributable to the 1866 law.
 Prior to 1866, the senate investigated only one case of suspected bribery in the election of a senator.
-However, between 1866 and 1912, the senate investigated fourteen similar allegations.8 As for bribing sitting senators, the senate investigated ten cases of alleged bribery or corruption between 1857 and 1900, although in only three cases did a senate committee conclude that the charges had merit.9 In time, the “assumption of corruption” consumed early 20th century progressives as thoroughly as “assumption of Russian collusion” consumes them today.
+However, between 1866 and 1912, the senate investigated fourteen similar allegations.8 As for bribing sitting senators, the senate investigated ten cases of alleged bribery or corruption between 1857 and 1900.
+In only three cases did a senate committee conclude that the charges had merit.9 In time, the “assumption of corruption” consumed early 20th century progressives as thoroughly as “assumption of Russian collusion” consumes them today.

 • An income tax.